Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 - you have a better overview of your component style perimeter

 in React there are [many](https://javascriptplayground.com/css-modules-webpack-react/), [many](https://github.com/tuchk4/awesome-css-in-js#libraries) solutions.
 I won't address here the merit or not of CSS-in-JS.
-My point is more: You have to choose one thing.
+My point is more: you have to choose one thing.

 I went with importing a [SCSS](https://sass-lang.com/) file in my components: